 This old staircase was in desperate need of an overhaul.
-To get the job done, the old rubber mats were pulled up and the surface of the entire staircase was smoothed out, primed and then painted.
-Then, to give the staircase a bold pop of personality, wallpaper that resembles tile was adhered to the risers.
+To get the job done, the old rubber mats were pulled up and the surface of the entire staircase was sanded down, primed and then painted.
+Then to give the staircase a bold pop of personality, wallpaper was adhered to the risers.

 Paint the stairs with quality floor and porch paint.
 You will need one coat on the risers and at least three coats on the treads.
 Let each coat dry completely before adding another.

 After the paint has dried for at least 24 hours, start cutting the wallpaper to fit the risers.
 Measure the size of the risers, measure each one separately in case they vary in size.
 Use a framing square to make sure the wallpaper is straight.
 Use a utility knife along the edge of the framing square to cut the paper to size.

 Test each piece of wallpaper on the designated riser before you paste it on.
 If necessary, use a utility knife, to cut off any excess.
 Set the piece aside but make sure you know which riser it belongs to; you may want to number the back of each one.
 Follow this process for each riser.